 2. Careful Processing for Maximum Nutrition

-The labels on the bottles of both Fruits and Veggies state that the product is ‘powdered by an advanced vacuum-cold process to stabilize the maximum nutrient content’.
-The website also states that they use a special freeze-drying process called flash drying that Dr. Howard helped to develop himself.
+Labelling states that all the ingredients are “powdered by an advanced vacuum-cold process to stabilize the maximum nutrient content”.
+The company’s website also highlights that they use a special freeze-drying process called flash drying that Dr. Howard helped to develop.

 3. High Quality Ingredients

-Balance of Nature say on the website that all their produce is grown without chemicals, is GMO free and picked at the peak of ripeness.
+The company’s website states that all their produce is grown without pesticides, is GMO-free, vine-ripened and picked at the peak of ripeness.

 They also state that the dried produce powder is sent to an independent laboratory where it is tested for bacteria, pesticides, heavy metals and nutritional content.

 Their products are made in America, with no added sugar, gluten-free, and with no synthetic vitamins or chemicals added.

 Even if these whole food supplements are of the highest quality, they are still very expensive at $89.95 retail for Fruits and Veggies, especially considering you only get 30 servings.

 Compare that to the similar but significantly cheaper JuiceFestiv reviewed here.
 You can find these budget organic fruit and veggie capsules here on iHerb with an automatic cart discount.
 With that reduction JuiceFestiv is around 5 times cheaper than Balance of Nature for the same 30 day supply.